-Students should always consult with a financial aid counselor in the Office of Financial Aid before changing enrollment status or withdrawing from the College.
+Students should always consult with a financial aid counselor in the Office of Financial Aid before changing enrollment status or withdrawing from the University.
 Any changes may affect current financial aid eligibility or future financial aid eligibility.
 A student who has existing student loans should be aware that withdrawing or dropping below half-time will affect when those loans enter into repayment.
 Please note that this applies to official withdrawals and unofficial withdrawals (i.e. student stops attending classes without officially notifying a campus administrator).

 Federal financial aid is awarded to a student under the assumption that the student will attend school for the entire term for which the aid is awarded.
-When a student withdraws from the College, he or she may no longer be eligible for the full amount of federal aid originally awarded.
-The amount of federal aid earned must be calculated based on the percentage of the semester the student completed (this is not related to the college tuition refund policy).
+When a student withdraws from the University, he or she may no longer be eligible for the full amount of federal aid originally awarded.
+The amount of federal aid earned must be calculated based on the percentage of the semester the student completed (this is not related to the University tuition refund policy).
 For more information consult the Financial Aid section of the catalog, or with a financial aid counselor.

 Institutional grants and scholarships are also awarded to a student under the assumption that the student will attend school for the entire term for which the aid is awarded.
-If a student who is receiving institutional grant or scholarships withdraws prior to the end of the semester, and his or her tuition is prorated based on the college tuition refund policy, the institutional aid may be prorated accordingly.
+If a student who is receiving institutional grant or scholarships withdraws prior to the end of the semester, and his or her tuition is prorated based on the University tuition refund policy, the institutional aid may be prorated accordingly.